aikaterna/aikaterna-cogs/README.md

 pug - Warcraft pug checker.
 A port of PugBot's module: https://github.com/reznok/PugBot

+radio - A hidden unpublished gem from Paddo, with a couple edits.
+Plays http audio streams like icecast and mp3 streams.

 riot - an old Fredboat command, requested by Mewleficent.

 seen - By Paddolicious#8880.
 Check when the user was last active on a server.